WebberZone/better-search/readme.txt

 == Frequently Asked Questions ==

-If your question isn't listed here, please open a new thread at the <a href="hhttp://wordpress.org/support/plugin/better-search">WordPress.org support forum</a>.
+If your question isn't listed there, please create a new post in the [WordPress.org support forum](http://wordpress.org/support/plugin/better-search).
 I monitor the forums on an ongoing basis.
-If you're looking for email based support, please see <a href="https://webberzone.com/support/">details here</a>.
+If you're looking for more advanced _paid_ support, please see [details here](https://webberzone.com/support/).

 = Can I customize the output? =